How to Record Your Screen on iPhone

 First, download Loom for iOS on your phone.
 Then, go to your iOS Control Center by swiping down from the top-right edge of your screen.
 Once there, press and hold the Screen Recording icon.
 Options for how to record your screen will appear.
 Select Loom.
 If the Screen Recording tool is not available in your Control Center, go to Settings > Control Center > Customize Controls, then tap “+” next to Screen Recording.

-To start recording, press “Start Broadcast”.
+To start recording, press “Start Broadcast” (the record button).
 Don’t worry, there’s a three-second countdown to exit out of that screen and open the content you want to record.

-To stop recording, simply press the red button and then tap, “Stop Broadcast.”
+To stop recording, simply press the red screen recording button and then tap, “Stop Broadcast.”
 From there, tap the push notification to finish uploading and to edit and share your video.

 2. Start a screen recording from the Loom for iOS app

-The second way to record your screen is from the Loom for iOS app.
+The second screen recording option is from the Loom for iOS app.
 Here’s how:

 1. Open the Loom app and select Screen from the bottom bar.

 2. Click Record Screen.
-Make sure your microphone is enabled by tapping the mic.
+Make sure your microphone is enabled to record audio and tap the microphone.

 Pro tip: Turn on Do Not Disturb in your iOS menu to help avoid unwanted disruptions.